TheAyos/lnp/README.md

 5. CHECK detection
 - we can do it by propagation : we start at the king position and increase the size of the square each time to see if the line or the diagonal is protected or not reached by the ennemy.
+- and check all knight positions (max 8)